thisiskarthikeyan/2023-hands-on/README.md

 # Competitive Hands-On Training - 2023 Q1

-Welcome to the 2023 Competitive Hands-On Training for the following cloud data warehouse platforms:
+Welcome to the 2023 Competitive Hands-On Training for the following cloud data warehouse platforms.
+Follow the following link to the SQL and bash scripts we will use in the course:

 - [Snowflake](snowflake.md)
 - [Amazon Redshift](redshift.md)
 - [Google BigQuery](bigquery.md)
 - [Azure Synapse Analytics](synapse.md)
 - [Databricks](databricks.md)

+## Handouts

+Handouts are all as PDFs in the repo.
+You can download them individually or the entire course deck as [all-handouts.pdf](all-handouts.pdf).

 ## Setup